codinglinde/codinglinde/README.md

 ## 🎯 Goals ##
 * Graduate from my Masters course 🎓
-* Contribute to codes in software which will be used globally 📱
+* Contribute to codes in software which will be used globally to support end users 📱
-* Find my niche within software ⌨️
 * Keep on improving my coding skills 🚀

 ## 🛠 Languages ##